categories

 • • Is TeamViewer down?
 Check it out.

-The issues chart will help you to understand the specific problem you have faced.
+We have summarized the most common TeamViewer problems and their solutions in one concise spreadsheet.
+The issue chart will help you understand the specific problem you are facing.
 Every issue has step-by-step instructions for resolving it.

 Each row of the table shows one of the problems of TeamViewer and the appropriate solutions for it are noted with X. Click on the X to see a detailed answer for each solution.